Important temple festivals in Gujarat

 Navaratri is the primary Gujarat temple festival that is observed for nine nights in October, preceding the Dussera.
-When people assemble in village squares and temple compounds to pray to Goddess Durga, they sing and dance according to folk traditions.
+People assemble in village squares and temple compounds to pray to Goddess Durga, they sing and dance according to folk traditions.
 They worship the mother goddess and her numerous manifestations during the festival.
-The festival ends on the Dussera day, when artisans worship their instruments, agriculturists their ploughs, warriors their weapons and students their books.
-The Sharad Purnima closely follows the Navaratri festival, on the full moon night in the Asvina month.
-The people pray to the deities for long hours and ultimately at midnight they eat the Prasad of rice and milk.
+The festival ends on the Dussera day.